This page sets out the terms of reference for the Board with links to committees and minutes.

 The membership of the Board consists of both executive and non-executive members, with non-executive members in the majority.
 Total members will not exceed 11.

-The balance of skills represented at Board level will be reviewed annually by the Board to ensure the skills relevant to the PHSO are represented.
+The balance of skills represented at Board level will be reviewed annually by the Board to ensure the skills relevant to the organisation are represented.